Huxelerate/huxon-containerized-sensors-examples/README.md

 - -m, --module    : module name
 - -d, --directory : destination directory where the developement environment will be generated

-1. Add your changes to the generated module under the chosen destination directory
+1. Add your changes to the generated module under the chosen destination directory.
+You can find generated code in the language specified by in the `template` argument

 1. Run the module simulation step